fredhutchio/git_github_intro/class1.md

 * overview course philosophy
 *   designed for researchers who are interested in version control for code or data
 *   follow along with coding activities, try the challenges
-* pre-requisites: none, except Unix useful for third week
+* pre-requisites: none, except Unix useful for third class
 * learner introductions and motivation
 	* who's used Git or GitHub before?
 * course objectives: desktop app, GitHub, command line to integrate both